- Eat Smart, Move More North Carolina: Growing Communities through Gardens

 Lawson, Laura, 2005, City Bountiful: A Century of Community Gardening in America, University of California Press, Berkeley

-Community Gardens can lead to gentrification which can ultimately displace those whose lives it was intended to enrich
+Linn, Karl, 2009, Community Revitalization, Reclaiming the Sacred Commons, New Village Press, Oakland, CACommunity Gardens can lead to gentrification which can ultimately displace those whose lives it was intended to enrich

-Payne, Karen and Deborah Fryman.
+The Local Government Commission, Cultivating Community Gardens, The Role of Local Government in Creating Healthy, Livable Neighborhoods, Sacramento, CAPayne, Karen, and Deborah Fryman.
 2001.
 Cultivating Community: Principles and Practices for Community Gardening As a Community-Building Tool, American Community Gardening Association